ewallace/protocols/RNAtagseq.md

 This protocol is for RNA sequencing (RNASeq) library preparation using the RNATagSeq method of Shishkin, et al. (2015). *Simultaneous generation of many RNA-seq libraries in a single reaction.* Nature Methods, 12(4), 323–325. http://doi.org/10.1038/nmeth.3313 (Broad institute).

 The protocol is mildly adapted by Edward Wallace, mostly increasing some volumes to make SPRI bead handling easier.
+Further adapted to put a random barcoded on the read 2 (3Tr3) adaptor, and rationalize the barcoded adaptors to lower costs.
 Applies to batches of 4 to 32 samples.

 The RNA-seqlopedia (http://rnaseq.uoregon.edu/) is a great background introduction to RNASeq.